 Why Camp in Hawaii?

 Hawaii is the place everyone wants to go on holiday.
-There are so many reasons to visit this little piece of heaven, from top-class surfing to snorkelling beaches, spectacular sunsets and sunrises, and yummy cocktails to sip after a long day out in nature.
+There are so many reasons to visit this little piece of heaven, from top-class surfing on the best beaches, spectacular sunsets and sunrises, and yummy cocktails to sip after a long day out in nature.
 The list goes on.

 However, as previously mentioned, a holiday in Hawaii isn’t cheap, to say the least.
-The airfare and accommodation alone can set you back a couple of hundreds of dollars.
+The accommodation alone–which includes everything from epic eco-lodges to mansion rentals–can set you back a couple of hundreds of dollars.

-For this reason, camping is a popular alternative in Hawaii.
+For this reason, camping is a popular alternative to staying in Hawaii’s hostels.
 Not only it is super cheap compared to hotels or Airbnbs but it also makes more sense, as you’ll most likely spend most of your days out and about, exploring this magical island.

 It may not sound as bougie as the all-inclusive hotel you’ve seen online, but on the flip side, you’ll experience what is known as the ‘old Hawaii’ – aka some of the most beautiful scenery in the world.
 Plus, you won’t be out of pocket when you go home and will be able to afford to eat for the rest of the month.
 A win-win outcome, innit?